Ahmad Reza Pahlavi

-Ahmad Reza Pahlavi (احمدرضا پهلوی; 27 September 1925 – 1981) was a member of Iran's Pahlavi dynasty.
+Ahmad Reza Pahlavi (احمدرضا پهلوی; 27 September 1925 – 1981) was an Iranian prince of the Pahlavi dynasty.
 He was a son of Reza Shah and a half-brother of Mohammad Reza Pahlavi.

 Biography

 Ahmad Reza Pahlavi was born on 27 September 1925.
-He received primary education in Persia (Iran) and then went to Switzerland for secondary education.
+He received primary education in Iran and then went to Switzerland for secondary education.
 He enrolled in Tehran's military school but following his father's abdication in 1941 he moved with him to South Africa.
-Three years later he went to Beirut to continue his education and following his father's death he returned to Iran.
+Three years later, he went to Beirut to continue his education and following his father's death he returned to Iran.

 Upon his return to Iran in 1946, he married Simintaj Bahrami, the daughter of Hossein-Khan Bahrami, a physician and politician known for his feud with Hassan Modarres.
 The couple had two children, Shahrokh (born 1947) and Shahla (born 1948), before divorcing in 1954.
-In 1958 he married Rosa Bozorgnia, the daughter of writer, poet and politician Mohammad Bozorgnia (known under the pen name "Danesh").
+In 1958, he married Rosa Bozorgnia, the daughter of writer, poet and politician Mohammad Bozorgnia (known under the pen name "Danesh").
 The couple had three children: Shahin, Shahrnaz, and Parinaz.